bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <!-- more -->

-* **First-party primitive shapes:** basic shapes are a core building block of both game engines and video games: we've added a polished collection of them for you to use!
+* **Primitive shapes:** basic shapes are a core building block of both game engines and video games: we've added a polished, ready-to-use collection of them!
 * **System stepping:** completely pause and advance through your game frame-by-frame or system-by-system to interactively debug game logic, all while rendering continues to update.
 * **Dynamic queries:** refining queries from within systems is extremely expressive, and is the last big puzzle piece for runtime-defined types and third-party modding and scripting integration.
 * **Automatically inferred command flush points:** tired of reasoning about where to put `apply_deferred` and confused about why your commands weren't being applied?
 Us too!
 Now, Bevy's scheduler uses ordinary `.before` and `.after` constraints and inspects the system parameters to automatically infer (and deduplicate) synchronization points.
-* **Slicing, tiling and nine-patch sprites:** ninepatch layout is a popular tool for smoothly scaling stylized tilesets and UIs.
+* **Slicing, tiling and nine-patch 2D images:** ninepatch layout is a popular tool for smoothly scaling stylized tilesets and UIs.
 Now in Bevy!
 * **Lightmaps:** the first step towards baked global illumination: a fast, popular and pretty lighting technique.
 * **Animation interpolation modes:** Bevy now supports non-linear interpolation modes in exported glTF animations.